 4. DOC FS regional manager responsibilities

-a) Evaluate applications to ensure the applicants meet all requirements for promotion to corrections agent, career, as listed under section B.1., above, and the application process specified in section B.2., above.
+a) Evaluate applications to ensure the applicants meet all requirements for promotion to Corrections Agent Career as listed under section 1 above, and the application process specified in section 2 above.

 b) For applicants who meet the requirements outlined for promotion, forward the application materials to DOC HRM by the established deadline.
-Email applicant that the application submitted has been approved and sent to DOC HRM for processing.
+Email the applicant that their application has been approved and sent to DOC HRM for processing.

-5. DOC HRM staff invite, via e-mail, applicants who meet the requirements described above to participate in the corrections agent, career, interview process.
-A copy of the potential oral interview questions must be attached.
+5. DOC HRM staff invite, via e-mail, applicants who meet the requirements described above to participate in the Corrections Agent Career interview process.
+A copy of the potential oral interview questions will be attached.

-6. A panel consisting of a CPO, a CCO, and a DOC supervisor who does not supervise the employee conducts the interview.
-The interview contains an oral and a written exercise that is scored by a panel based on pre-determined criteria.
+6. An interview panel consisting of a CPO, CCO and DOC supervisor who does not supervise the employee will conduct the interview.
+The interview contains an oral and a written exercise that is scored based on pre-determined criteria.

-7. The interview panel members must make and document the promotional decisions, based on the results of each applicant’s interview, and must compile and provide the interview documentation to DOC-designated FS staff who are coordinating the correction agent, career, process.
+7. The interview panel will make and document the promotional decisions, based on the results of each applicant’s interview.
+They will compile and provide the interview documentation to DOC-designated FS staff who are coordinating the Corrections Agent Career process.

-8. DOC FS staff review applicants’ interview documentation for accuracy and completeness and forward the documentation to DOC HRM.
+8. DOC FS staff reviews applicants’ interview documentation for accuracy and completeness and forwards the documentation to DOC HRM.

-9. DOC HRM staff provide written notice, via work e-mail, by the established deadline, to the applicants who pass or do not pass the corrections agent, career, promotional process, with a copy to each applicant’s supervisor.
+9. DOC HRM staff provides written notice, via work e-mail by the established deadline, to the applicants who pass or do not pass the Corrections Agent Career promotional process, with a copy to each applicant’s supervisor.

 b) Appeal decisions by the FS director are final.